MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-monitor-progress-performance.md

 When you have calculated WIP, you can post it to balance sheet accounts for the period end reporting.
 You use the **Job Post WIP to G/L** batch job to do this.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Post WIP to G/L**, and then choose the related link.
-2. In the **Job Post WIP to G/L** window, fill in the fields as necessary.
+2. On the **Job Post WIP to G/L** page, fill in the fields as necessary.
 3. Choose the **OK** button.

 ## <a name="to-view-job-usage-estimates-and-post-updates"></a>To view job usage estimates and post updates